bghub-c/Amrutum/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact Mohd Bilal at mohammadbilal.mail@gmail.com
+If you have any questions or need further assistance, feel free to contact me at mohammadbilal.mail@gmail.com